dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 ## Table of Contents

 ## Overview
 The finite element method (FEM) is a numerical technique used to approximate the solution of a boundary value partidal differential equation (PDE) by solving an algebraic system of equations.
 FEM discretizes the domain of the partial differential equation into a mesh of smaller and simpler subdomains, called elements, connected by nodes[https://www.simscale.com/blog/what-is-finite-element-method/].
 Considering boundary conditions at the nodes, a system of basis functions are calculated to model these elements.
-These functions are then assembled into a larger system of equations over the entire domain and solved with numerical methods.
+These functions are then assembled into a larger system of equations over the entire domain and solved using numerical methods

 ## Purpose of FEM
 The purpose of FEM is to create a simulation, also known as a finite element analysis (FEA).
 This simulation is used to provide a structural analysis of how a particular product or design would react under physical phenomenons in the real world.
 FEA breaks down the entire model into smaller elements within a mesh, which engineers use to test how the different elements of a design interact and perform under physical effects (e.g. vibration, heat, fluid flow, electromagnetic forces, and others) [https://www.autodesk.com/solutions/simulation/finite-element-analysis].
 Such simulations are done with software packages that implement FEM to solve the PDEs governing these physical effects.
 Some common FEA software packages include ANSYS [https://www.ansys.com/], SIMSCALE [https://www.simscale.com/], Abaqus FEA [https://www.3ds.com/products-services/simulia/], and COMSOL Multiphysics [https://www.comsol.com/].
 Shown below is an example of FEA analysis of a cantilever beam under pressure loading solid, shell, and beam elements in Abaqus FEA software.

 <img src="AbaqusExample.jpg" width="40%" height="30%">

-## Background
-In discussing FEM it is important to first review the background of the following items:
-- Partial differential equations and boundary conditions (BCs) for continuous systems
-- Numerical Integration
--

-### Partial Differential Equations (PDEs)
+## Background: Partial Differential Equations and Boundary Conditions
-A PDE is an equation of partial derivatives of an unknown function with respect to more than one independent variable [txtbook chapter 11].
+In discussing FEM it is important to first review the background of PDEs and their boundary conditions: A PDE is an equation of partial derivatives of an unknown function with respect to more than one independent variable [txtbook chapter 11].
 The order of a PDE is determined by the highest-order partial derivative appearing in the PDE.
 For example, consider the Euler-Bernoulli Beam PDE, a fourth-order PDE, representing the transverse displacement, **$u(x,t)$**, of a beam over space and time (with assumptions mentioned in [https://www.sciencedirect.com/science/article/abs/pii/B9780128185636000171]). :

 $$
 EI \dfrac{\partial^4 u}{\partial x^4}= 0